Larry Roberts (computer scientist): ARPA

-In late 1966, although at first reluctant, he was recruited by Robert Taylor in the ARPA Information Processing Techniques Office (IPTO) to become the program manager for the ARPANET.
+In late 1966, although at first reluctant due to the administrative nature of the role, he was recruited by Robert Taylor in the ARPA Information Processing Techniques Office (IPTO) to become the program manager for the ARPANET.
 Roberts met Paul Baran in February 1967, but did not discuss networks.
 He asked Frank Westervelt to explore the initial design questions for a network.
 Roberts prepared a proposal that all host computers would connect to one another directly.
 Taylor and Wesley Clark disagreed with this design and Clark suggested the use of dedicated computers to create a message switching network, which were later called Interface Message Processors (IMPs).

 At the Symposium on Operating System Principles (SOSP) that year, Roberts presented the plan based on Clark's message switching proposal.
 There he met Roger Scantlebury, a member of Donald Davies's team at the National Physical Laboratory in the United Kingdom, who presented their research on packet switching and suggested it for use in the ARPANET.
 Roberts applied Davies's concepts of packet switching for the ARPANET, and sought input from Paul Baran.

 Roberts' plan for the ARPANET was the first wide area packet-switching network with distributed control, similar to Donald Davies' 1965 design.
 ARPA issued a request for quotation (RFQ) to build the system, which was awarded to Bolt, Beranek and Newman (BBN).
 Significant aspects of the network's operation including routing, flow control, software design and network control were developed by the BBN IMP team, which included Bob Kahn.
 Roberts managed its implementation and contracted with Leonard Kleinrock in 1968 to carry out mathematical modelling of the packet-switched network's performance.
 Roberts engaged Howard Frank to consult on the topological design of the network.
 Frank made recommendations to increase throughput and reduce costs in a scaled-up network.
 When Robert Taylor was sent to Vietnam in 1969 and then resigned, Roberts became director of the IPTO.
 He hired Barry Wessler to oversee development of the ARPANET host-to-host protocol.